sola1tmy/KDataBinding/README.md

 # KDataBinding
-Kotlin file to bind value and view.
+Kotlin single file library to bind value and view.

 ### How to use
 ````